rexresearch

 any need for stirring.
 The water droplets themselves can be as

 small as a nanometre (a billionth of a metre) across.
-That they
+That

-The result, when it is burned, is the near-complete abolition of
+The result, when it is burned, is the near-complete abolition

-The surfactant itself also burns without creating emissions
+emissions.
+The surfactant itself also burns without creating

-beyond water, carbon dioxide and nitrogen.
+emissions beyond water, carbon dioxide and nitrogen.

 The next stage is to test the mixture in the real world.
-MTU, a
+MTU,

-US Patent Application 2007028507
+US Patent Application

 Microemulsions and use